 - many others, including Click and Buy, dotpay, neosurf, and more

-Ivacy also provides a trial option that gives you seven days to check out the service for just $0.99, enough time to get a taste of its capabilities.
+Ivacy also provides a trial option that gives you seven days to check out the service for just $0.99, which is enough time to get a taste of its capabilities.

 However, in most cases, the 7-day trial automatically renews as the annual plan unless you cancel in time.
-And yet, even if you sign up and regret it, you're further protected by a 30-day money-back guarantee (or 7-days for monthly-billed accounts).
-All this means is that you can have up to 37 days to test ivacy before making a verdict.
-That's pretty a good time frame.
+And yet, even if you sign up and regret it, you’re further protected by a 30-day money-back guarantee (or 7 days for monthly-billed accounts).
+All this means is you can have up to 37 days to test ivacy before deciding.
+That’s a pretty good time frame.

 Privacy and Logging – The Good Part

-The policy details the personal data Ivacy does collect (name, email address, payment methods) and other collection methods (app crash reports and diagnostics, Google Analytics on the website).
+The policy details the personal data Ivacy collects (name, email address, payment methods) and other collection methods (app crash reports and diagnostics, Google Analytics on the website).

 Finally, Ivacy also allows you to request the deletion of your personal information via the Members Area of its website.